The importance of paediatric eye exams

 Some common eye tests used specifically for young children include:

-- Retinoscopy is a test that involves shining a light into the to observe the reflection from the back of the eye (retina).
-This test helps determine of you child has any clouding of the lens of the eye (congenital cataract) or significant refractive error.
+Retinoscopy is a test that involves shining a light into the to observe the reflection from the back of the eye (retina).
+This test helps determine if your child has any clouding of the lens of the eye (congenital cataract) or significant refractive error.

 Misalignment of eyes (strabismus).
 Crossed or misaligned eyes (strabismus) can have different causes, such as problems with muscle control in the affected eye or eyes.
 Strabismus is a common cause of amblyopia and should be treated early in childhood so vision and eye teaming skills can develop normally.